-The At-Risk & Struggling Students Conference focuses on evidence-based programs and strategies that educators can use to prevent dropouts and to help students experience success in school.
-More than 1.2 million students in the United States and Canada drop out of high school each year (with the percentages skewed toward males, low-income and minority students).
-Millions more are considered at-risk because they exhibit ongoing disciplinary problems, impulsive behavior, truancy issues and have become frustrated or disengaged.
-The long-term cost of failing to engage these students is tremendous, since they are much less likely to transition successfully into adulthood and to achieve economic self-sufficiency.
-Join us in Atlanta to gain valuable insights and to explore practical ways to help this critical portion of your school’s population.
+The At-Risk & Struggling Students Conference focuses on evidence-based programs and strategies educators can use to prevent dropouts and to help students succeed.
+Historically, more than 1.2 million students in the United States and Canada drop out of high school each year (with the percentages heavily skewed toward males, low-income and minority students).
+Without intervention, the COVID Crisis is certain to make those numbers skyrocket.
+This conference provides valuable insights and proven strategies for reaching those students who are most vulnerable.

 What Past Attendees Have to Say…

 – Principals & Assistant Principals

 – Special Ed Personnel

 – Community & Faith-Based Youth Workers

 – After-School Program Coordinators